Predicting integers from continuous parameters: Appendix

 In the FID scores of generated samples (Tables \ref{tab:fid_res_images} and \ref{tab:fid_res_images_mixed}), we observe nuanced performance patterns that depend on both the dataset and the specific generation task.

 In the non-mixture setting (Table \ref{tab:fid_res_images}), Dalap achieves the best seeded sampling performance on MNIST (16.12) and FashionMNIST (52.08), demonstrating its ability to generate high-quality samples when conditioned on partial input.
 For CIFAR10, Laplace achieves the best seeded sampling score (45.74), closely followed by Dalap (49.76).
 For random sampling, Dalap excels on MNIST (33.19), while Laplace performs best on CIFAR10 (115.11).
-Interestingly, Bitwise achieves the best reconstruction FID scores in the non-mixture setting across all datasets (65.50, 105.50, 119.5), suggesting that its representation may preserve fine-grained details well during reconstruction despite its poor performance in likelihood modeling.
+Interestingly, both the categorical distribution and Dlogistic achieve highly competitive reconstruction FID scores across the datasets.
+In particular, Dlogistic obtains the best reconstruction FID on FashionMNIST and CIFAR10, while the categorical distribution obtains the best reconstruction FID on MNIST.
+This highlights a compelling divergence, indicating that a model's log-likelihood does not necessarily correlate perfectly with its perceptual generation quality.

 The mixture setting (Table \ref{tab:fid_res_images_mixed}) reveals a different pattern.
 Dlogistic dominates reconstruction tasks across all datasets, achieving FID scores of 42.00 (MNIST), 37.75 (FashionMNIST), and 26.50 (CIFAR10).
-This superior reconstruction performance likely stems from the smoothness properties of the underlying continuous distribution, which may better capture the perceptual structure of images.
+This higher reconstruction performance likely stems from the smoothness properties of the underlying continuous distribution, which may better capture the perceptual structure of images.
 However, for sampling tasks, the performance is more balanced.
 Dalap achieves the best random sampling scores on MNIST (64.75) and FashionMNIST (171.59), while Dlogistic performs best on CIFAR10 (101.71).
 For seeded sampling, Dlogistic excels on MNIST (18.80), Dalap on FashionMNIST (62.56), and CIFAR10 shows competitive performance across multiple distributions with Laplace (41.12), Dnormal (42.12), and Dalap (44.73) all achieving similar scores.